Rep2/in2iOSPlayground/Documenting Swift code.md

 This page is currently under development.
 Fell free to make improvements!

 As said in [this article](http://nshipster.com/swift-documentation/), code structure and organization is a matter of pride for developers.
-I would also say that it generaly improves product quality, especialy when working in teams.
+I would also say that it generally improves product quality, especially when working in teams.
 One of the main parts of code structure and organization is code documentation.
-Lets learn how to do it for Swift.
+Let's learn how to do it for Swift.

 ## [reStructuredText](http://docutils.sourceforge.net/rst.html)